How Well Are You Sleeping?

 Sleep disorders causing insomnia “include excessive daytime sleepiness, irregular breathing or increased movement during sleep, and difficulty falling asleep.”
 For many, it is simply the result of the brain refusing to shut off.

-We all know that a good night’s sleep is important.
+We all know that a good night’s sleep is essential.
 How many hours do you need?
-For adults, between 7 and 9 hours of sleep per night is the magic number.
+For adults, the magic number is between 7 and 9 hours.

-“Some people claim to feel rested on just a few hours of sleep a night, but their performance is likely affected.
-Research shows that people who sleep so little over many nights don't perform as well on complex mental tasks as do people who get closer to seven hours of sleep a night,” according to the Mayo Clinic.
+According to the Mayo Clinic, “Some people claim to feel rested on just a few hours of sleep a night, but their performance is likely affected.
+Research shows that people who sleep so little over many nights don't perform as well on complex mental tasks as do people who get closer to seven hours of sleep a night.”

 The number of recommended hours of sleep per night varies considerably with age.
 Kids need lots of sleep – 12 hours or more a day up to 5 years of age.
 You might be surprised to learn that 6 to 13-year-old kids should get between 9 and 11 hours each day.
 And even ages 14 to 17 should get 8 to 10 hours.